Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 # LCD Kit Instructions

 *We’ve officially closed the Losant store and have deprecated our Losant kits.
-The good news is that you can still find components to create your own kits through other suppliers; we’d recommend [Adafruit](https://www.adafruit.com/product/3314).
-We’re spending more time polishing our platform, and as hardware continues to evolve, we’ll admit we’re not the best source for securing developer kits.
-You can still find instructions on how to use existing kits in the documentation section of our website.
-And though we will no longer provide support for individual kit questions, there is a ton of information in the Losant [forums](https://forums.losant.com/).*
+The good news is that you can still find components to create your own kits through other suppliers; we’d recommend [Adafruit](https://www.adafruit.com/).*

+*You can still find instructions on how to use existing kits in the documentation section of our website.
+And though we will no longer provide support for individual kit questions, since we based our kits on off-the-shelf components, there are plenty of other places to find help.*

+*IoT is evolving rapidly.
+Our developer kits offered a limited introduction to solving problems with IoT.
+We believe the best way to start building an IoT solution for your business is with a [proof of concept](https://www.losant.com/proof-of-concept).*

 The LCD Kit includes everything to add a display to your hardware project.
 These instructions provide a step-by-step overview to build and configure your own Internet-connected weather station.
 This station displays a summary of the outside weather, temperature, and time.
 However, with this kit, you could display other bits of information besides weather.